 He’s Daddy, and I’m babygirl.

-Welcome to Wicked Wednesday plus the weekly Dungeon Crawl!
+Welcome to Wicked Wednesday!
 This week’s prompt was “Your Kink’s Not My Kink, and That’s Ok.”
 And I completely agree.
 My little addition to the conversation is more about our personal kink as we move through this strange, wonderful, new life together.